LLP Group Governance

 - Continued use and development of AiDAN by the Group's Claims Solutions Group (CSG), AiDAN is a unique automated solution for property recovery triage.
 Using state of the art AI technology, AiDAN assesses potential claims and sets up new instructions.
 It combines our extensive expertise in property claims with advanced digital tools to facilitate swift claims processing.

-- The launch in CSG of a new credit hire automation tool, called Nightingale.
+- The launch in CSG of a credit hire automation tool, called Nightingale.
 Developed in association with Bridgetech Automotive, Nightingale enables claims handlers to process credit hire claims up to an hour faster than with a manual process.
 It also assists with reducing avoidable litigation and improves indemnity savings.

 - Ongoing client collaboration around innovation, including AI.